 Child protection training

-All staff must have participated in an induction or child protection awareness training and an update during the past year.
+All staff must have participated in an induction or child protection awareness training and an annual update (during the past 12 months).

 Registers must be maintained in schools and workplaces of all staff child protection training.